Generic transversality for unbranched covers of closed pseudoholomorphic curves: The main argument

-We now explain why the above results imply Theorem~\ref{thm:super}.
+Assuming Propositions~\ref{prop:nonlinear}, \ref{prop:symmetry} and~\ref{prop:linear}, we now prove the main result.
 The following topological argument is also inspired by ideas of Taubes (cf.~\cite{McDuffSalamon:Jhol}*{pp.~52--53} or \cite{Wendl:lecturesV2}*{\S 4.4.2}).
 We shall carry out the argument first in the setting of embedded holomorphic curves and compatible almost complex structures, and then explain what modifications are needed for the immersed/tame case.